-This Fabulous Five plus Barbara Brown morphed in early 2017 into our beginning Leaders Circle.
-Cheryl Goode and Darren initiated the second CTTT- RVA dinner gathering at St. Johns UCCC.
-Marsha Summers accepted the challenge of feeding the Third Tuesday gathering at Ginter Park Presbyterian.
-Barbara Brown developed the Movie Group.
-Cheryl and Marsha also led the Book Group.
+This Fabulous Five (see photo) plus Barbara Brown morphed in early 2017 into our beginning Leaders Circle.
+Cheryl Goode and Rev. Darren Utley initiated the second CTTT- RVA dinner gathering at St. John's UCCC.
+Marsha Summers accepted the challenge of organizing a Food Team for the 3rd Tuesday gathering at Ginter Park Presbyterian Church.
+Barbara Brown developed the Movie Circle.
+Cheryl and Marsha also led the Book Circle.
 Hayat Bain initiated the Healing Circle and began co-convening the 3rd Tuesday gathering with Danita Rountree Green.

-The Leaders circle continued growing to include someone from the principal small groups.
+The Leaders Circle continued growing to include someone from each of the principal small groups.
 Small groups with shared activities deepen and strengthen relationships across the old constructed barriers of race.
-Some, like the food circle, share vital work.
-Others. like the movie circle, connect individuals with art, history and each other.
+Some, like the Food Team, share vital work.
+Others, like the Movie Circle, connect individuals with art, history and each other.

 Facilitators Circle came into being to provide one trained facilitator per table at dinner gatherings.
 How do we help strangers from different backgrounds enter into meaningful. transforming conversations.
 Bonnie Dowdy, sharing her extensive knowledge and experience in monthly 2.5 hour trainings and